 - End users can pick up phone calls from any location.
 This is extremely valuable for technicians, sales reps, and other “road warriors” who spend more time away from their desk than they do at it!

 - Managers can easily and quickly configure ring groups and hunt groups across multiple locations, to significantly reduce the likelihood that customers will go to voicemail or be placed on hold.
 Ring groups are when multiple phones ring at the same time.
 Hunt groups are when specific phones ring in successive order (e.g. phone #1 rings twice, then phone #2 rings twice, then phone #3 rings twice, and so on).

 - Regardless of where they are working, end users can either have their own specific number and/or extension, or if it’s beneficial to do so (such as in call center environments), end users can share a number.

-- Transferring calls from one location to another is rapid and seamless, and incoming callers do not detect any handshake gaps.
+- Transferring calls from one location to another are rapid and seamless, and incoming callers do not detect any handshake gaps.
 It’s as if someone literally handed their phone to a colleague who resumes the conversation — even if that colleague is on the other side of the world!
 Plus, to enhance customer experience, end users can check the status of their colleagues in real-time before transferring calls to ensure that they’re at their desk/office and available.